Advertisement

 Additional Notes

-The Riverview Terrace waiting list is currently open.
-It consists of 36 one-bedroom handicapped accessible units for individuals 62 years of age and older.
-Rent is based on 30% of the household's adjusted income and includes utilities.
+This waitlist is for Riverview Terrace, offering 36 one-bedroom handicapped accessible units for individuals 62 years of age and older who meet income qualifications.
+Rent is based on 30% of adjusted income and includes utilities.

 Subsidized Housing (Riverview Towers) Waitlist